watermark

 Project Management

-Even though I only understand English, Dutch, Japanese and Chinese myself, I can still add value for you.
-Go to the average translation agency, and you'll deal with project managers who know a lot about project management, but very little about translation, let alone game translation.
-This is because most project managers have never seriously worked as translators themselves.
-I however have been in the trenches for twenty-five years: I've been translating since 1995 and playing games since 1985.
-I work directly with big game companies like Electronic Arts, SEGA and Microsoft Game Studios, so I know the people in the industry, and the people translating for them.
-The guy who translated Dragon Quest from Japanese to English?
-I know him.
-The man who was responsible for the Czech localization of The Witcher?
-He's on my list.
+Even though I only speak English, Dutch, Japanese, and Chinese, I can still add massive value for you.
+If you go to a typical translation agency, you'll deal with project managers who might know a lot about project management but very little about translation, let alone game translation.
+Most project managers have never been translators themselves.
+But I've been in the trenches for over twenty-five years: translating since 1995 and playing games since 1985.

 Interested?
 Request a quote and see what I can do for you.